RD17/ambar/API_DOC.md

           "thumb_available": false,
           "state": "processed",
           "title": "",
           "type": "text/plain; charset=windows-1252"
-      },
           "highlight": {
-          "content.text": [
+              "text": [
                   "taking no notice of the grain. <br/>The Mule which had been robbed and wounded bewailed his<br/>misfortunes.
 The other replied, \"I am indeed glad that I was<br/>thought so little of, for I have lost nothing, nor am I hurt with<br/>any wound.\" <br/>The Viper and the File <br/>A LION, entering the workshop of a <em>smith</em>, sought from the tools<br/>the means of satisfying his hunger.
 He more particularly<br/>addressed himself to a File, and asked of him the favor of a<br/>meal.
 The File replied, \"You must indeed be a simple-minded<br/>fellow if you expect to get anything from me, who am accustomed<br/>to take from everyone, and", "Aesop, by some strange accident it seems to have entirely<br/>disappeared, and to have been lost sight of.
 His name is<br/>mentioned by Avienus; by Suidas, a celebrated critic, at the<br/>close of the eleventh century, who gives in his lexicon several<br/>isolated verses of his version of the fables; and by <em>John</em><br/>Tzetzes, a grammarian and poet of Constantinople, who lived<br/>during the latter half of the twelfth century.
 Nevelet, in the<br/>preface to the volume which we have described, points out that<br/>the Fables of Planudes could not be the work of Aesop, as they<br/>contain a reference in two places to \"Holy"
               ]
           }
       }
   ],
   "took": 438.818418